PANEL ATTORNEY QUALIFICATIONS

 year.

-counsel.
-Also, if you are available for a new appointment,
+If you want a new appointment,

-you may call and let us know that. |
+you may call and let us know.